informalsystems/quint/quint/io-cli-tests.md

 ────────────────────────────────────────────────────────────────────────────────

 [violation] Found an issue (duration).
+Use --seed=0x83 to reproduce.
-Use --verbosity to produce more (or less) output.
+Use --verbosity=3 to show executions.
 ```

 ### Run finds an example